-If you are the victim of a fire or other disaster call 1-800-BOARDUP, North America's best trained emergency responders, and our local professionals will be on site in less than 1 hour.
+If you are a victim of fire or other disaster call 1-800-BOARDUP, North America’s best-trained emergency responders, and our local professionals will be dispatched immediately.

-Making a smart decision today can provide relief for months to come.
+Making smart decisions today can provide relief for months to come.
 Call the emergency response company that is trusted by more fire departments and insurance claims professionals than any other company in America.

-Firefighters and insurance claims professionals from across North America trust 1-800-BOARDUP local service providers to protect their local communities.
+Firefighters and insurance claim professionals from across North America trust 1-800-BOARDUP local service partners to protect fire victims.
 You can too.

 When disaster strikes, lives are suddenly turned upside down.
 Often, the hardest part is just knowing where to begin and who to contact for help.
 It is natural and normal to feel overwhelmed by all that has happened and the anticipation of what will follow.
 The key is to remain calm, ask smart questions and use common sense as you begin the recovery process.